SubigyaPaudel/Beer-Game-Frontend/README.md

 ## Sprint 4
 Contributors: Subigya Paudel and Nhan Dinh
 - Frontend
 	- Created more pages to be displayed when the user is signed up (as an instructor or as a player), managed the routing on these pages as well, so that logged in users are redirected to their respective pages.
 We essentially completed the visual and the routing aspect of the application.
-Backend integration through asynchronous requests using axios/fetch are required.
+Only, backend integration through asynchronous requests using axios/fetch are required.
 	- Made use of the authentication services immplmented in the last codebase to redirect users to appropriate signed-in pages
 	- Resolved a bug with the reducer.
 The data in the localstorage was not being taken into account while initializing the redux store.
 This led to users who were already signed in being marked as authenticated and being sent back to the landing page of the application when the page was reloaded.
 	- Took the game screen from the last sprint to its proper place in the page which players can access when they are logged in.
 Made this page more dynamic, as in being able to plot graphs for various quantities(demand, orders, and inventory).
 Added some support to the page for polling the server as to the status of the game that is being played.